mgalgs/mgalgs.github.io/_posts/2021-03-23-how-to-build-a-custom-linux-kernel-for-qemu-using-docker.md

 By using `docker`, we can create a fully reproducible and consistent build environment that works the exact same way on any system that runs `docker`.
 I've tested these instructions on Debian, Arch, Ubuntu, and Mac OSX.
-If you're using OSX just make sure your building on a case sensitive filesystem.
+If you're using OSX just make sure to put your workspace on a case sensitive filesystem.

 Note that we're still going to run our custom kernel using `qemu` directly on the host system, we're just using `docker` for the build.